MicrosoftDocs/visualstudio-docs/docs/install/build-tools-container-issues.md

 ---
 # Known issues for containers

-There a few issues when installing Visual Studio into a Docker container.
+There are a few issues when installing Visual Studio into a Docker container.

 ## Windows container